 Children should get sealants on their permanent molars as soon as the teeth come in before decay attacks the teeth.
-The first permanent molars, called “6-year molars”, come in between the ages of 5 and 7 years old.
-The second permanent molars, known as “12-year molars”, come in when a child is between 11 and 14 years old.
+The first permanent molars, called “six-year molars, ” come between the ages of 5 and 7.
+The second permanent molars, “called twelve-year molars, ” come when a child is between the ages of 11 and 14 years old.
 Other teeth with pits and grooves also might need to be sealed.

-Sealants can save time, money, and the discomfort sometimes associated with dental fillings.
-Protect your child’s teeth and improve their oral health by sealing out plaque and food from their teeth!
+Sealants can save time, money and the discomfort sometimes associated with dental fillings.
+Protect you child’s teeth and improve their oral health by sealing out plaque and food from their teeth!